Pin It

 • Stay behind a guardrail if there is one and don’t cross traffic, if you can avoid it.

 If you find you have been injured in an emergency lane accident or your car has been hit while you were seeking assistance, seek out the advice of an attorney right away.
-A Rhode Island personal injury lawyer or Providence car accident attorney can help you get the compensation that you deserve.
+A Rhode Island personal injury lawyer can help you get the compensation that you deserve.